 The high tackle variation of the hit stick also has the chance of merely pushing the offensive player back instead of to the ground.
-If you poorly time or angle an attempt at a high tackle hit stick, be prepared for the possibility of it bouncing the ball carrier backwards but them staying on their feet and proceeding to pass you by for extra yardage.
+If you poorly time or angle an attempt at a high tackle hit stick, be prepared for the possibility of it bouncing the ball carrier backward but them staying on their feet and proceeding to pass you by for extra yardage.

 Meanwhile, the low tackle hit stick can cause the ball carrier to fall forward on the impact of the tackle.
-While the tackle has successfully sent the player to the ground, a forward fall can cause them to pick up a couple extra yards and inadvertently cross the goal line or first down marker.
+While the tackle has successfully sent the player to the ground, a forward fall can cause them to pick up a couple of extra yards and inadvertently cross the goal line or first down marker.

-This is why the high tackle hit stick is the better option in short yardage situations, as it negates the chance of the ball carrier falling forward into success.
+This is why the high tackle hit stick is the better option in short-yardage situations, as it negates the chance of the ball carrier falling forward into success.

 Hit Stick Related Player Abilities

-Additionally, there are a few superstar and superstar X factor abilities that can either strengthen or counter act a hit stick attempt if you can get your player to enter the zone.
+Additionally, there are a few superstar and superstar X factor abilities that can either strengthen or counteract a hit stick attempt if you can get your player to enter the zone.

-The strongest hit stick related zone ability is the “Avalanche” superstar X factor ability, which is possessed by the Los Angeles Rams’ MLB Bobby Wagner.
+The strongest hit stick-related zone ability is the “Avalanche” superstar X factor ability, which is possessed by the Los Angeles Rams’ MLB Bobby Wagner.
 This ability means that when the player enters the zone any and every successful hit stick tackle will force a fumble from the ball carrier.

-This isn’t the only hit stick related ability that Bobby Wagner has, however, as he also boasts the “Enforcer” superstar ability (also possessed by Minnesota Vikings SS Harrison Smith).
+This isn’t the only hit stick-related ability that Bobby Wagner has, however, as he also boasts the “Enforcer” superstar ability (also possessed by Minnesota Vikings SS Harrison Smith).
 This ability means that any hit stick attempt that makes contact with the ball carrier is guaranteed to be a successful tackle.

-This combination of abilities means that if you’re looking to have fun hit sticking players into the turf, Bobby Wagner is your guy.
+This combination of abilities means that if you’re looking to have fun hit-sticking players into the turf, Bobby Wagner is your guy.

 The abilities don’t end at Wagner, however.
-New England Patriots OLB Matthew Judon boasts the “Demoralizer” superstar ability, which means that any successful hit stick attempt will completely wipe and reset any progress the ball carrier has made towards entering the zone and unlocking their X factor ability.
+New England Patriots OLB Matthew Judon boasts the “Demoralizer” superstar ability, which means that any successful hit stick attempt will completely wipe and reset any progress the ball carrier has made towards entering the zone and unlocking their X-factor ability.

 If you prefer to play offense you can still benefit from the abilities, as Tennessee Titans HB Derrick Henry has the “Tank” superstar ability, which allows him to effortlessly break any hit stick attempts made on him.
 If you’re playing as a defender against Henry, it’s best to forego a hit stick altogether and rely on the default conservative tackle.

-Be sure to keep these players and their abilities in mind when introducing a hit stick attempt to the equation so you don’t get caught off guard and allow a hit stick related special ability to lead to a big play to your opponent.
+Be sure to keep these players and their abilities in mind when introducing a hit-stick attempt to the equation so you don’t get caught off guard and allow a hit-stick-related special ability to lead to a big play to your opponent.